KauanRakoski/DOManager_jquery-copy/README.md

 ## What is domang purpose
 - Make development easier.
 - Simplify boring tasks.
-- Make hard stuff easier.
+- Make hard stuff easy.

 ### Task list
 If you want to contribute, you can do anything you want if it is useful.
 Urgent tasks are: